yash-jain7/yash-jain7/README.md

 - 👋 Hi, I’m Yash Jain!
+Welcome to my profile!
 - 👀 I’m interested in leveraging data to build products that can help mankind solve problems 1 gigabyte at a time
 - 🌱 I’m currently learning how to build world-class products with a data-driven mindset
 - 💞️ I’m looking to collaborate on Data Science, Machine Learning, Product Development projects